-The logo commonly recognized as the “peace sign” since the late ‘50s supposedly began as the logo for the Campaign for Nuclear Disarmament (CND).
-According to the CND, it was designed in 1958 by an English professional artist/designer named Gerald Holtom, who had graduated from the Royal College of Arts.
-Holtom, a conscientious objector who had preferred working on a Norfolk farm during WWII instead of joining the conflict, incorporated the hand-held flag symbols (semaphores) for N and D into his logo, the N standing for “nuclear” and the D for “disarmament.”
-In semaphore, the letter N is formed by a person holding two flags in an upside-down V, and the letter D is formed by holding one flag pointed straight up and the other pointed straight down.
+The logo commonly recognized as the “peace sign” began in the 1950s as the logo for the Campaign for Nuclear Disarmament (CND).
+According to the CND, it was designed in 1958 by an English artist/designer named Gerald Holtom, who had graduated from the Royal College of Arts.
+Holtom, a conscientious objector who had preferred working on a Norfolk farm during World War II instead of joining the conflict, incorporated the handheld flag symbols (semaphores) for N and D into his logo, the N standing for “nuclear” and the D for “disarmament.”
+In semaphore, the letter N is formed by a person holding two flags in an upside down V, and the letter D is formed by holding one flag pointed straight up and the other pointed straight down.
 By superimposing the flag orientation of these two letters, the bars of the peace sign were derived.

 Holtom presented his design to officials in the Peace News office in London and to the Direct Action Committee Against Nuclear War.
-The Direct Action Committee was already planning its first major anti-nuclear march from London to Aldermaston, where British nuclear weapons were manufactured.
+The DAC was already planning its first major anti-nuclear march from London to Aldermaston, where British nuclear weapons were manufactured.
 Bertrand Russell, an organizer of this march, selected the symbol to be placed on buttons and banners for the march.
-The “peace sign” made its first public appearance in the U.K. on that march over the 1958 Easter weekend.
-Holtom originally had intended to use the cross symbol within a circle as the logo for the march but various clergy he consulted about the idea were obviously not enthusiastic about using the cross on a protest banner.
-Holtom described the use of the downward V to represent the despair that he felt due to nuclear proliferation.
-He later reportedly regretted his choice, rather preferring an upward V, which he felt would express the joy of peace.
-He requested that the upward V peace sign be placed on his tomb, but this request was not heeded.
+The “peace sign” made its first public appearance in the U.K. on that march during the 1958 Easter weekend.
+Holtom originally had intended to use the cross symbol within a circle as the logo for the march, but various clergy he consulted about the idea were not enthusiastic about using the cross on a protest banner.
+Holtom considered the downward V to also represent the despair that he felt due to nuclear proliferation.

-The symbol was brought to the U.S. by Bayard Rustin, a U.S. civil rights protester, who had participated in the Aldermaston march.
-The peace sign was first used in the United States later in the same year when a pacifist protestor, Albert Bigelow, sailed his small boat near a scheduled U.S. nuclear test site displaying the CND banner.
-It was later used on civil rights marches and appeared at anti-Vietnam War demonstrations.
+The symbol was brought to the States by Bayard Rustin, a U.S. civil rights protester who had participated in the Aldermaston march.
+The peace sign was first used in the United States later in the same year when a pacifist protestor, Albert Bigelow, sailed his small boat near a scheduled U.S. nuclear test site while displaying the CND banner.
+The peace sign was later used in civil rights marches and appeared at anti-Vietnam War demonstrations.
 To this day, the peace sign is used in clothing and jewelry design as a fashion accessory.